DronCode/ReHitman/README.md

 Game Build Information
 ===========

-The project is built on the last build of Hitman Blood Money that IO Interactive released.
+This project is built on the last build of Hitman Blood Money that IO Interactive released.

 Executable String: blood-build3-20060616-26123